cobbler/cobbler/docs/installation-guide.rst

 Install Guide
 ***********************************

 Setting up and running `cobblerd` is not a easy task.
-Knowledge in Apache2 configuration (setting up ssl, virtual hosts, apache module and wsgi) is needed.
+Knowledge in Apache2 configuration (setting up SSL, virtual hosts, apache module and wsgi) is needed.
 Certificates and some server administration knowledge is required too.

 Cobbler is available for installation in several different ways, through packaging systems for each distribution or